-covers workers injured on the job or as a result of their work.
-If a person is injured in an auto accident while on the job, the entire injury claim shifts from the auto coverage to Worker's Compensation, so they receive the same benefits as they would if injured in the work place.
+all these terms mean the same thing.
+Autos include everything from motorcycles to highway transport trucks.
+Don't worry about any distinction, the terms will be defined later and in the insurers are licensed is in the Auto Part 2 course, since that course deals with the policies offered by those insurers.
+There is also the Saskatchewan from the auto coverage to Worker's Compensation, so they receive the same benefits as they would if injured in the work place.
 Auto coverage excludes any injury or death covered by Worker's Compensation.